Alcohol at Work: What HR Should Know

 - Referral to a support group: Local support groups such as Alcoholics Anonymous or SMART Recovery can help employees find a like-minded community to get peer support.

-Alcohol, the ADA and FMLA
+What the ADA and FMLA Say About Alcoholism

 1. Is alcoholism a protected disability under the ADA?